Scezaquer/dubious-programming-language/README.md

 Similarly to functions, structs and enums are both defined everywhere, even before they are declared.
 This allows circular definitions and recursive structures.

+The 'len' attribute is reserved, and s.len refers to the number of attributes in the struct.
+In memory, the length of a struct is stored in the 64 bits that precede the first element of the struct, similarly to how array length is stored.

 ## Enums